hugoroldan24/drone-firmware/README.md

 - **Sensor interfacing**
   - **I2C** with interrupt-driven state machine for the MPU6050 IMU.
   - **SPI** communication with the MS5611 barometric pressure sensor.
-- **Telemetry system** → continuously computes relative altitude and battery voltage and sends them via UART.
+- **Telemetry system** → continuously computes relative altitude and battery voltage and sends them via UART to the receiver MCU.
 - **Efficient UART with DMA** → reception (double-buffered) for RF packets and transmission for telemetry, minimizing CPU load.
 - **PID-based flight control** → stabilizes the drone in roll, pitch, and yaw axes and allows joystick-based control from the RF transmitter.
 - **Motor mixing** → converts PID outputs and throttle inputs into individual motor commands.